themaskott/bgp_watcher/README.md

 The aim of this project is to watch a define set of prefixes over several BGP collectors, in order to detect inconsistancies in annoucements and prevent hijackings.

+Due to its trust based nature, BGP is very likely to be abuse either by network administrators (that use it for load balancing or anti-ddos purposes) or by attackers whiling ot hijack a range of IP addresses.

+The very difficulty while monitoring BGP is to discern whether a misconfiguration is still legitimate or reveal a possible attack.
+To to so, this project will try to reduce the number of those legitimate misconfiguration, ending with a human-handprocessing number of cases.

 ## 1 - Which prefixes ?